-Inheritance tax (IHT) is the tax which is paid on an estate when the owner of that estate dies.
+In the UK, Inheritance tax (IHT) is the tax that is paid on an estate when the owner of that estate dies.

-Inheritance tax (IHT) is the tax which is paid on an estate when the owner of that estate dies.
+If you are a UK passport holder or have assets in the UK, Inheritance tax (IHT) is the tax that is paid on an estate when the owner of that estate dies.
 Depending on certain criteria, the tax may also be payable on gifts or trusts made during that person’s life.

 Typically, IHT is paid by the executor using funds from the estate of the deceased.
 Trustees with assets in a trust are usually responsible for the payment on IHT in that trust and sometimes people may have to pay IHT on gifts received.
 However, the payee of IHT is dependent on a number of factors, and each circumstance may affect who should pay the IHT owed.